api-platform/docs/create-client/nextjs.md

 The generated HTML will contain [Tailwind CSS](https://tailwindcss.com) classes.
-Optionally, [follow the Tailwind installation guide for NextJS projects](https://tailwindcss.com/docs/guides/nextjs) (Tailwind is preinstalled in [the API Platform distribution](../distribution/index.md))
+Optionally, [follow the Tailwind installation guide for NextJS projects](https://tailwindcss.com/docs/guides/nextjs) (Tailwind is preinstalled in [the API Platform Symfony variant](../symfony/index.md))

 ## Generating Routes

-If you use the API Platform distribution, generating all the code you need for a given resource is as simple as running the following command:
+If you use the API Platform symfony variant, generating all the code you need for a given resource is as simple as running the following command:

 ```console
 docker compose exec pwa \